FIND FREE, FAST, AND CONFIDENTIAL

 THERE’S NO WAY TO FAIL

-Testing positive for an STD is just the first step toward treating it.
-And with common STDs, like chlamydia or gonorrhea, antibiotics can usually do the job.
+Testing positive for an STI is just the first step toward treating it.
+And with common STIs, like chlamydia or gonorrhea, antibiotics can usually do the job.

 BETTER NOW THAN LATER

-The real problem is when STDs go undiagnosed.
+The real problem is when STIs go undiagnosed.
 Take chlamydia—it can lead to a serious condition called pelvic inflammatory disease that can cause infertility when left untreated.

 Condom